davekilian/primer/index.md

 * How computers network together, and how the Internet works
 * Advanced topics and recent developments in the field

 Our goal will be to walk you through these major moving pieces and see roughly how they work and how they fit together.
 We're not going to delve nto the nitty-gritty specifics: the hope is, if you have a general framework of what the pieces are and how they fit together, you can use a lot of the great reference material that's already out there to learn the details.
-There's plenty of stuff out there for beginners, and many articles for professionals; with this book, I'm hoping to help you bridge the gap between.
+There's plenty of stuff out there for beginners, and many articles for professionals; with this book, I'm hoping to help you bridge the gap between those two extremes.

 This is book is written for anyone to read and understand.
 You don't have to be a programmer to understand this book, but if you know how to program a lot of the concepts we'll cover will already be familiar, making this a quicker and easier read.